opengeospatial/HY_Features/section_7.md

 ##### 7.4.2.4	DendriticCatchment
-The HY_DendriticCatchment class specializes the general HY_Catchment class with respect to the hydrologically discrete catchment, which is determined by a single common outlet to which all waters flow and may have an identified inflow node, which coincides with the outflow node of an upstream dendritic catchment.
-This class denotes the catchment as the link between an inflow node and an outflow node which allows to describe the dendritic network by upstream-downstream relationships, without knowing the complex hydrology between inflow and outflow nodes.
+The HY_DendriticCatchment class specializes the general HY_Catchment class with respect to a hydrologically discrete catchment, which is determined by a single common outlet to which all waters flow.
+This class denotes the catchment as the topological link between an inflow node and an outflow node allowing catchments to be connected in a dendritic network by upstream-downstream relationships, without knowing the complex hydrology between inflow and outflow nodes.
 This concept requires a stable identifier that is not merely a function of an arbitrary delineation of the surface, and that catchments are delineated within a simple tree hierarchy.
-More complex structures may be described as representations using HY_Network representation pattern.

-The HY_CatchmentAggregate class inherits the *containingCatchment*, *upstreamCatchment*, *jointCatchment*, *outflowNode*, *inflowNode* and *boundaryLine* properties, and carries one association: *encompassingCatchment*.
+The HY_DendriticCatchment class inherits from generalization the *containingCatchment*, *upstreamCatchment*, *jointCatchment*, *outflowNode*, *inflowNode* and *boundaryLine* properties, and carries two properties: *code* and *encompassingCatchment*.

 The **code** attribute may be used to assign to the dendritic a unique identifier in given context.
 If required, the code shall be implemented using a controlled classification or coding system.
 Example: WMO Basin Codes.

-The **encompassingCatchment** association provides a means to describe the catchment aggregate to which the dendritic catchment contributes flow either from its identified inflow node to the common outlet, or in join with other sub-catchments crossing a divide intern of the encompassing aggregate.
-This association shall be used to identify the catchment aggregate  encompassing the dendritic catchment.
+The **encompassingCatchment** association describes the catchment aggregate wherein the dendritic catchment is sub-catchment which is  hydrologically connected to other sub-catchments.
+If required, this association shall be used to identify the catchment to which the dendritic catchment contributes flow to the common outlet, either from a single identified inflow, or in join with other sub-catchments crossing a divide intern of the encompassing aggregate.

 | **Requirements Class** | [/req/hy_catchment/dendriticcatchment] (/req/hy_catchment/dendriticcatchment) |
 | --- | --- |